mickem/nscp-docs/reference/check/CheckHelpers.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CheckHelpers module.
+A quick reference for all available queries (check commands) in the CheckHelpers module.

 :query:`check_always_critical`
 ------------------------------